crow-004/musical-chairs-game/WHITEPAPER.md

 The gameplay loop is designed to be intuitive and fast, with each game session lasting under 15 minutes.

-1.  **Connect & Join:** Players connect their Web3 wallet (e.g., MetaMask) to the application on the Arbitrum network.
+1.  **Connect & Join:** Players connect their Web3 wallet (e.g., MetaMask) to the application on the Arbitrum or Base network.
 Clicking "Join Game" places the player in a waiting room.
 2.  **Game Creation:** A new game is created on-chain when 5 players are in the waiting room, or if a timer expires with at least 2 players.
 3.  **Deposit Stake:** Once the game is created, participants have a limited time to deposit the fixed stake of 0.002 ETH into the smart contract.
 4.  **The Round:** When all players have deposited, the music starts.
 When it stops, a "CLICK!" button appears.
 The last player to click is eliminated.
 The backend server determines the loser based on reaction time to ensure a real-time experience.